rayes0/blog/content/tea.md

 Darker versions of Taiwanese tea are here.
 If I ever try lighter types of tea from Taiwan, I will put then in the [lighter teas section](#green-and-white).
 Taiwan is famous for it's oolong tea in particular, though I haven't tried many varieties (in fact, only one) so I don't have much to compare to.
 I will be very happy if I ever get a chance to try one of the geriatric gao shan (high mountain) teas, or that legendary rumoured dong ding tea.

--   **a mei zhu tan gong fu cha**.
+-   **Amis tribe 'Zhu Tan Gong Fu Cha'**.
 A Taiwanese rolled oolong tea pack I (again) got from my relatives.
-I'm not sure of the exact processing and origin, the package is unclear, though it is referred to as a tea of the [Amis people](https://en.wikipedia.org/wiki/Amis%5Fpeople), so looking at the traditional territory region of the Amis, it is likely that the tea was grown on Eastern Taiwan, probably near [Ruisui](https://en.wikipedia.org/wiki/Ruisui).
+I'm not sure of the exact processing and origin, the package is unclear, though it is referred to as a tea of the [Amis people](https://en.wikipedia.org/wiki/Amis%5Fpeople), so looking at the traditional territory region of the Amis, it is likely that the tea was grown on Eastern Taiwan, probably near [Ruisui](https://en.wikipedia.org/wiki/Ruisui) (where there is a tea farm).
 For some reason it has no certification mark indicating this, so I conjecture that it is low grade.
 I've never heard anything of zhu tan tea (meaning 'bamboo charcoal tea') either, I presume this means the tea was roasted over bamboo charcoal, which if so, means that it may be more valuable than I expect (bamboo charcoal is expensive).
 The tea was packaged in triangular teabags, even though it is whole leaf.
-In order to let the tea leaves expand, I took the tea out of the bags while steeping.
+In order to let the tea leaves expand, I took the tea out of the bags before steeping.
 It has an interesting floral nutty flavour, maybe it really was bamboo charcoal roasted, though I don't think the leaves themselves are high quality.
 There are some stems present, and I noticed they only last about one to two infusions before losing the great majority of their flavour.

 ## Pu'er {#pu-er}

-Various brands and varieties of [pu'er](https://en.wikipedia.org/wiki/Pu%27er%5Ftea) that I've tried.
+Various varieties of [pu'er](https://en.wikipedia.org/wiki/Pu%27er%5Ftea) that I've tried.
+In my opinion, the specifics of the tea factory, roasting (if any), and fermenting process for pu'er is more effectual on the taste and quality rather than where it was grown.

+### Xiao Qing Gan {#xiao-qing-gan}

+Xiao Qing Gan is pu'er that stuffed inside a small tangarine peel (typically green, not ripened yet) before fermenting, giving the tea a slighty tangy, sweet tone.
+It is my personal favourite type of pu'er.
+Almost all xiao qing gan teas follow the same recipe: A Yunaan pu'er and a citrus from Xinhui, Guangdong, and as a result taste more or less the same.
+Here are teas from various factories I have tried:

--   **Gan gong fu, Xiao Qing Gan.** [[specs](/img/tea/gang_gong_fu_puer.jpg)] This brand of orange pu'er is fermented for 8 years.
+-   **Shen Ruo Tea Co.
+Ltd.** [[specs](/img/tea/gang_gong_fu_puer.jpg)] Based in Jiangmen, fermented for 8 years.
 It was my first time trying pu'er tea, and I fell in love right away.
-Xiao qing gan means it was stuffed inside a green mandarin orange before fermentation which gives the tea a sweet tone.
-Some people break the outer orange before steeping to let the tea leaves expand.
-I found that the tea lasts a couple steeps longer if I break the orange on the second or third steep.
-The tea made with this was very fragrant and has a hint of orange, and lasts many infusions.
-It's sweet, but not too sweet.
-One of my favourites.
+-   **Di Bao Pao Trading Co.
+Ltd**.
+Also based in Jiangmen, specifically the Xinhui district.
+Label mentions no specifics on processing, fermentation time, or even the precise origin of the pu'er (though it is very likely from Yunaan).
+I infer that it has been fermented more than the Shen Ruo one because it is slightly darker.

 # Infusions {#infusions}